MarkDickinson/shell_scripts/security-audit/README.md

   find_perms_under_system_dir and copy/paste and existing line to add a new directory if needed).
 The default list of users that can own system files can be expanded using custom file parameters
+* filesystem checks - report on all suid files that are not explicitly defined in the customisation file as being permitted/expected to exist (reports on all suid files but only alerts on unexpected ones).
+Notes: can suppress alerts for docker/overlay2 and snap/core* suid files as these are pretty much randonly placed for every docker container and snap application, but they are still listed in the report for review
 * read only files checks (additional for my use) - checks all files under explicitly defined filesystem paths have 'read-only' permissions (for static or seldom changing web served pages).
 Filesystem paths are provided by a file selected